How to Create a Kontakt 7 Instrument (Part 2) - Push It!

 ```

-appearing in the status bar / console at the bottom of the screen.
+Ensure that the script functions by clicking Apply.
+Upon clicking Apply, you should see Hello World! appearing in the status bar / console at the bottom of the screen.

 Step One - Creating the Performance View